12 CBSE NCERT Political Science 3 Politics of Planned Development

 Q1

-MCQ Remember Challenges of Nation-Building and Economic Development
+MCQ Remember Initial Challenges of Independent India

 B Economic development to ensure well-being of all